-There are two basic types of toilet seats: The open-front seat, which resembles a horseshoe, often has no lid and is used frequently in public bathrooms.
-The closed-front seat, which is a closed oval shape, usually has a lid and is almost exclusively used in home bathrooms.
+There are two basic types of toilet seats.
+There's the open-front seat, which resembles a horseshoe, often has no lid and is used frequently in public bathrooms, and the closed-front seat, which is a closed oval shape, usually has a lid and is almost exclusively used in home bathrooms.

 A basic open-front toilet seat is less expensive than a closed-front seat for several reasons.
 Open-front seats use less material overall.
 This occurs because of the space omitted in the front of the seat.
 Open-front toilet seats are also generally thinner than their closed-front counterparts.
 Open-front seats usually — though not always — come without a lid.

 Closed-front toilet seats are usually thicker and lidded.
 They also come in a variety of colors to match a bathroom's decor.
 Open-front toilet seats, on the other hand, are usually made in basic white or black.
 In some cases, specialized open-front seats are created for a specific purpose, such as medical applications or extra-large sizes.
 The latter types of specialized toilet seats are more expensive than basic closed-front seats.

 An open-front seat has an institutional appearance.
 Because there is no lid on such a toilet seat, you are able to see directly into the toilet bowl.
 Since open-front seats are often placed in closed bathroom stalls, their appearance doesn't need to be fancy.
 Such toilet seats are also easier to clean.
 This is helpful for cleaning staff, who must often clean many toilet seats in a short period of time.

 A closed-front seat looks more like a chair when the lid is down, and it comes in a variety of colors and styles.
 Most homeowners decorate their bathrooms to be visually appealing, and the closed front seat fills that purpose.
 The lid is also desirable, as it keeps young children and pets out of the toilet bowl.